-3. You should not have to lose any pay or have to use your leave during lockdown
+2. You shouldn’t lose any pay or have to use your leave during lockdown/Alert Level changes

 The Government has set up various programmes to help your employer meet their costs, such as as the wage subsidy.

-E tū Support will be open for calls and emails during normal hours, even at Alert Level 4.
+E tū is open for calls and emails during normal hours, even at Alert Level 4.

 Get in touch with us for any advice or representation you may need regarding anything happening at your workplace.